Webflow SaaS Templates for B2B Growth

 Localization constraints become critical for companies with global operations, where multilingual SaaS sites can achieve higher retention in international markets.
 Native platform limitations require either accepting reduced localization capability, budgeting for third-party tools with ongoing maintenance or selecting alternative platforms with built-in internationalization support.

 If international expansion is core to your 12- to 24-month roadmap, carefully evaluate Webflow's native localization capabilities.
-According to documented platform constraints, Webflow lacks built-in multilingual CMS capabilities and requires third-party services like Weglot for translation workflows.
+According to documented platform constraints, Webflow now offers native multilingual CMS capabilities as an add-on but requires third-party services like Weglot for automatic translation workflows.

 Companies requiring multi-market capabilities (including regional content variations beyond simple translation, market-specific positioning, and culturally adapted visual content) may find that the combination of third-party localization tools, along with increased complexity and costs, justifies platforms with native internationalization capabilities instead.